gurubamal/success_taste/README.md

 	chmod +x *.sh

-2) If you are executing these steps after SEC - A (sonarqube installation), rename  Vagrantfile to sonqube_Vagrantfile; and then rename Vagrantfile_k8s to Vagrantfile
+2) Rename or copy (i.e. use cp or mv commands) Vagrantfile_k8s to Vagrantfile

 3)  run :